marcvincenti/bitp0wn/readme.md

 ### miscellaneous

++ __[miscellaneous/fake_sig.py](https://github.com/mvrcrypto/bitp0wn/blob/master/miscellaneous/fake_sig.py)__ : In this script, we show why hashing the message in ecdsa is important.
+Because without it, you can generate plenty of signatures that can be verified with Satoshi signature.

 + __[miscellaneous/playground.py](https://github.com/mvrcrypto/bitp0wn/blob/master/miscellaneous/playground.py)__ : This file contains relations between values of differents signatures for an identical address.

 + __[miscellaneous/double.py](https://github.com/mvrcrypto/bitp0wn/blob/master/miscellaneous/double.py)__ : This file is more about finding an arithmetic relationship between 2 public keys on the curve.
 Most of formulaes are specific to _secp256k1_.